As mentioned earlier interceptors are function. They will be called with some parameters and can return their modified values.

 |

-have a unique identifier, assigned
+By convention, interceptors should have a unique identifier, assigned

 in the function itself (see above examples of creating interceptors).